Student Wellbeing Centre

 Attendance Officers monitors students’ attendance and identifies those who are at educational risk through poor attendance.
 They offer support and work closely with parents to improve student attendance.

 School Psychologists apply their knowledge and expertise to support students in mental health and their social/emotional well-being to help them achieve academic success.
-This may involve individual counselling and student support, meeting with parents, participating in Case Conferences, behaviour support and liaising with outside agencies or working closely with other members of the Student Services team.
+This may involve individual counselling and student support, meeting with parents, participating in Case Conferences, behaviour support and liaising with outside agencies or working closely with other members of the Student Wellbeing team.

 Student Support Officers are trained mental health workers who have completed the necessary qualifications to assess and assist students with mental health concerns and are trained in suicide prevention.
 Their role is to support students’ social and emotional well-being and work closely with students on Risk Management Plans.